charasyn/Information/Project/Specification-Web.md

  - Mock backend.get_user to return a test_user instance

 Actions:
- - open /logout (to invalid any logged-in sessions may exist)
+ - open /logout (to invalidate any logged-in sessions that may exist)
  - open /login
  - enter test_user's email into element `#email`
  - enter test_user's password into element `#password`